zhongkaifu/Seq2SeqSharp/README.md

 **-MaxSrcSentLength**: Maxmium sentence length on source side.
 Default is 32 tokens
 **-MaxTgtSentLength**: Maxmium sentence length on target side.
 Default is 32 tokens

-Example: Seq2SeqConsole.exe -TaskName Test -ModelFilePath seq2seq.model -InputTestFile test.txt -OutputFile result.txt -ProcessorType CPU -BeamSearchSize 5 -MaxSrcSentLength 100 -MaxTgtSentLength 100
+Example: Seq2SeqConsole.exe -Task Test -ModelFilePath seq2seq.model -InputTestFile test.txt -OutputFile result.txt -ProcessorType CPU -BeamSearchSize 5 -MaxSrcSentLength 100 -MaxTgtSentLength 100

 Here is the command line to visualize network
-**Seq2SeqConsole.exe -TaskName VisualizeNetwork [parameters...]**
+**Seq2SeqConsole.exe -Task VisualizeNetwork [parameters...]**
 Parameters:
 **-VisNNFile**: The output PNG file to visualize network
 **-EncoderType**: The type of encoder.
 BiLSTM and Transformer are built-in and you can implement your own network and visualize it
 **-EncoderLayerDepth**: The network depth in encoder.
 The default depth is 1.
 **-DecoderLayerDepth**: The network depth in decoder.
 The default depth is 1.

-Example: Seq2SeqConsole.exe -TaskName VisualizeNetwork -VisNNFile abc.png -EncoderType Transformer -EncoderLayerDepth 2 -DecoderLayerDepth 2
+Example: Seq2SeqConsole.exe -Task VisualizeNetwork -VisNNFile abc.png -EncoderType Transformer -EncoderLayerDepth 2 -DecoderLayerDepth 2

 Then it will visualize the network looks like below:
 ![](https://raw.githubusercontent.com/zhongkaifu/Seq2SeqSharp/master/NetworkViz.png)